Darkflib/Agentic-Principles/README.md

 Practical Manifestations:

-- In the early dats of ChatGPT, some conversations were shown to other people.
+- In the early days of ChatGPT, some conversations were shown to other people.
 If you can process locally then this is a non-issue.